juandebravo/quora-client/README.md

 Quora client enables the communication with Quora API via REST interface.

 Actually there's no API security mechanism so interaction with API is based on authentication cookie.
-You should get all the Quora cookies value from you browser and use it as argument while creating the Quora client.
-I know this is unfriendly but I didn't get any other option right now.
+You can provide either a valid cookie or a valid pair user - password.

-You can use a local proxy, sniffer, etc to get the correct value, that should be something similar to:
+If you want to get the cookie value, you can use a local proxy, sniffer, etc to get the correct value, that should be something similar to:

   "m-b=<m-b-value>; m-f=<m-f-value>; m-s=<m-s-value>; ..."